Hasbro Is Pulling This Trolls Doll Off Shelves For Inappropriate Button Placement

 “This toy needs to be removed from our stores,” reads the petition, which was directed at Target, Walmart, Amazon, Dollar General, and Family Dollar Stores.
 “What will this toy make our innocent, impressionable children think?
 That it’s fun when someone touches your private area?
 That pedophilia and child molestation are ok?
 It’s not ok!”

-Children are not always learning about consent, inappropriate physical contact, and healthy ways to show affection starting from a young age — not just in relation to adults, but also in their friendships with other kids.
-Still, childhood sexual abuse is a widespread problem.
-According to the Rape, Abuse & Incest National Network (RAINN), an anti-sexual assault organization, one in 9 girls and one in 53 boys under the age of 18 experience sexual abuse at the hands of an adult.
-Statistic likes these were reportedly a motivating factor in calling out Hasbro and the Trolls manufacturers for creating a doll with this specific button and function.
+But, according to a Rolling Stone investigation, the button was not meant to actually be a button but instead a sensor that activated when the doll sat down.
+“This feature was designed to react when the doll was seated,” Hasbro SVP of Global Communications Julie Duffy says in a statement to Refinery29.

-In response to the controversy, Hasbro had the Troll doll removed from major retailers and said in a statement to CNN that the doll was designed to laugh when seated, “but we recognize the placement of the sensor may be perceived as inappropriate."
-Hasbro spokeswoman Julie Duffy added, “This was not intentional and we are happy to provide consumers with a replacement Poppy doll of similar value through our Consumer Care team.”
+In response to the controversy, Hasbro had the Trolls doll removed from major retailers and said in a statement that the doll was designed to making a laughing sound, “but we recognize the placement of the sensor may be perceived as inappropriate," Duffy added.
+“This was not intentional and we are happy to provide consumers with a replacement Poppy doll of similar value through our Consumer Care team.”
 Multiple retailers also immediately pulled the doll from shelves and removed it from accompanying Trolls World Tour collection items.

 Advertisement